About – Childhood Cancer

 According to Cancer Research UK:

-- Cancer symptoms can be similar to those of other childhood illnesses.
+- Cancer symptoms can be similar to those of other childhood illnesses, and they vary between children.

 - Children develop different types of cancers than adults but they often have the same types of treatments.